 If recent history is any indication, a significant percentage of those players won`t remain with the program for four or five years and complete their eligibility.
 Some might not get into school at all.

-Attrition might be the single biggest problem that has dogged the Colorado program over the past decade under
+Attrition might be the single biggest problem that has dogged the Colorado program over the past decade under two coaches.

 At least 79 players --- an average of nearly eight per year --- over the past 10 recruiting classes either never were cleared academically or did not complete their eligibility at CU.